codeinthehole/codeinthehole.hugo/content/guides/resolving-conflicts-during-a-git-rebase.md

 +++
-title = "Resolving conflicts during a Git rebase" date = 2020-03-05 description = "Some collected tips from over the years" tags = ["git"]
+title = "Resolving conflicts during a Git rebase" date = 2020-03-05 description = "Some collected tips from over the years." tags = ["git"]
 +++